LLNL/b-mpi3/README.md

 It has been known for a while that the identity of the communicator in some sense serves as a tag for collective communications.
 This is why it is so useful to be able to duplicate communicators to distinguish between collective communication messages.)

-This explains why most members of `mpi3::communicator` are non-`const`, and also why most of the time `mpi3::communicators` must either be passed by non-`const` reference or by value, depending on the intended use.
+This explains why most member functions of `mpi3::communicator` are non-`const`, and also why most of the time `mpi3::communicators` must either be passed either by non-`const` reference or by value (depending on the intended use, see below.)
-Passing to a function by `const`-reference `mpi3::communicator const&` is not very productive because no communicator can be performed with this instance, not even duplication to obtain a new instance.
+Be aware that passing by `const`-reference `mpi3::communicator const&` is not very productive because no communication operation can be performed with this instance (not even duplication to obtain a new instance).
-(This behavior is not unheard of in C++: standard printing streams generally need be _mutable_ to be useful (e.g. `std::cout` or `std::ofstream`), even though they don't seem to have a changing state.)
+(This behavior is not unheard of in C++: standard "printing" streams generally need be _mutable_ to be useful (e.g. `std::cout` or `std::ofstream`), even though they don't seem to have a changing state.)

 This brings us to the important topic of communicator construction and assignment.